martinliptak/knights-tour/SPECIFICATION.md

 ## Command line

+Application reads command line arguments from the operating systems.

 - when 1 argument is provided
   - must be integer
   - must be from 5 to 20 (closed interval; including 5 and 20)